int-ua/sds011/README.md

 ```
 sds = SDS011(port=port,use_database=True)
 ```
-it will write values to an sqlite database.
+it will write values to the SQLite database.